klcodanr/roman-numeral/README.md

 Each number could be then resolved by first splitting the number into it's consitutent digits and then looking up the matching value in the table.
 For example would be a combination of the characters found at:

-    1258 -> [0][1], [1][2] , [2][5], [3][8]]
+    1258 -> [0][1], [1][2] , [2][5], [3][8]
     -> M CC L VIII
     -> MCCLVIII

 For simplicty's sake in supporting unknown size numbers, the implementation reverses the order of the digits, having ones take the 0'th index and thousands take the third.
 My preference was to validate parameters to ensure they were valid versus handling with exceptions.
-Only whole, base10 numbers between 1-3999 are allowed to be provided.
+Only whole, base10 numbers between 1-3999 are allowed to be provided, all other parameters will return a 400 response.

 ### Limitations